you will live in the pod and you will eat the bugs.

 You knew it was coming.
 100% necessary for this kind of project.
 Political participation would involve a lot of negotiating about this too.
 Birth control probably would have to be democratically regulated.
 Sorry bodily autonomists – humans are extremely dangerous things and more is not always better.
 (And if you think you have any kind of ‘bodily autonomy’ now while eating commodity food, then wait until you find out about microplastics).
 Everything about reproduction would have to be designed around aiming towards the exigency – so it would always be a political issue.
 Concrete numbers would have to be agreed on globally, so some means of global communication remains a must.

-The best option here would be bio-reproduction that is decoupled from sex and romance entirely, bodily autonomy-wise.
-Cloning, or axotl tanks or something.
-This gets into gender shit too but that is not my wheelhouse, and I’m leaving the cultural stuff out of blueprinting.
-It will develop democratically on its own.
+The best option here would be bio-reproduction that is decoupled from sex and romance entirely, bodily autonomy-wise – cloning, or artificial wombs, or something.
+This gets into gender shit too but that is not my wheelhouse, and I’m very deliberately leaving cultural stuff out of blueprinting.
+It will develop organically on its own.

 - generate enough surplus labor potential for as much specialization as possible.